pingcap/docs/ticdc/ticdc-faq.md

 ## Replication of a single table can only be run on a single TiCDC node.
 Will it be possible to use multiple TiCDC nodes to replicate data of multiple tables?

 This feature is under development.
-In the future, TiCDC can replicate data chang logs by TiKV Region, which means scalable processing capability.
+In the future, TiCDC can replicate data change logs by TiKV Region, which means scalable processing capability.

 ## Does TiCDC replication get stuck if the upstream has long-running uncommitted transactions?